 Unless you are suggesting that letting a woman drive is somehow emasculating, I can’t see the problem.

 If on the other hand, you aren’t driving because your girlfriend won’t let you then that’s another issue.
-If you can’t drive, obviously lessons are the answer otherwise I’d be happy you have a chaffeur.
+If you can’t drive, obviously lessons are the answer otherwise I’d be happy you have a chauffeur.

 How would you have responded to these questions?
 You can also send me your own at Quora or drop me a line in the comments below.

+Would the romantic hopefuls in these questions have met your relationship expectations?
 More dating advice on my problem page.